amundwf/amundwf.github.io/src/content/projects/dosimetry-lung-tumor.md

 ---
-title: Radiation therapy: Dosimetry for a lung tumor
+title: "Radiation therapy: Dosimetry for a lung tumor"
 description: A simplified dosimetry calculation for a lung tumor
 publishDate: 'Jun 05 2025'
 isFeatured: true